 We are required to advise you of the actual carrier(s) (or, if the actual carrier(s) is not known, the likely carrier(s)) that will operate your flight(s) at the time of booking.
 Where we are only able to inform you of the likely carrier(s) at the time of booking, we shall inform you of the identity of the actual carrier(s) as soon as we become aware of this.
 Any change to the operating carrier(s) after your booking has been confirmed will be notified to you as soon as possible.

 If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/ the carrier are unable to offer you a suitable alternative the provisions of clause section 9 headed "Changes and cancellation by you" of the Booking Conditions will apply.

 If your flight is cancelled or delayed, your flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay you compensation, refund the cost of your flight and/or provide you with accommodation and/or refreshments under EC Regulation No 261/2004 - the Denied Boarding Regulations 2004.
 Where applicable, you must pursue the airline for the compensation or other payment due to you.
 All sums you receive or are entitled to receive from the airline concerned by virtue of these Regulations represent the full amount of your entitlement to compensation or any other payment arising from such cancellation, delay, downgrading or denied boarding.
 This includes any disappointment, distress, inconvenience or effect on any other arrangements.
 The fact a delay may entitle you to cancel your flight does not automatically entitle you to cancel any other arrangements even where those arrangements have been made in conjunction with your flight.
 We have no liability to make any payment to you in relation to the Denied Boarding Regulations or in respect of any flight cancellation or delay, downgrading of any flight ticket or denial of any boarding as the full amount of your entitlement to any compensation or other payment (as dealt with above) is covered by the airline’s obligations under the Denied Boarding Regulations.
 If, for any reason, we make any payment to you or a third party which the airline is responsible for in accordance with the Denied Boarding Regulations, you must, when requested, assign to us the rights you have or had to claim the payment in question from the airline.
 If your airline does not comply with these rules you may complain to the Civil Aviation Authority on 020 7453 6888 or by e-mail to firstname.lastname@example.org

 Passengers who are travelling with a Non EU carrier departing from a Non EU airport are not covered by the EC Regulation 261/2004: Denied Boarding, Cancellation & Delay.
 This restriction also applies to passengers travelling with a EU carrier who are operating a codeshare flight with a Non EU carrier and the flight departs from a Non EU Airport.
 The EU carriers which we currently use are British Airways, Flybe British European, Thomson Airways, Thomas Cook Airlines & Virgin Atlantic.
 Please ask us for codeshare details at the time of booking.
 We strongly recommend that passengers who are not covered by EC Regulation 261/2004 should ensure that their travel insurance provides adequate cover and does not exclude expenses incurred as a consequence of flight cancellation and lengthy delays, including any living costs which may arise due to force majeure situations (see section 11 of the Booking Conditions), particularly those caused by extreme weather conditions.

 The luggage allowance on intercontinental services varies from airline to airline and cabin class with regards to weight and size.
 In addition, the vast majority of airlines now permit only one piece of checked baggage free of charge and extra baggage will be accepted on payment of the appropriate charge to the Airline either before or at the time of travel.
 Some Airlines will charge for all luggage on flights booked as a published fare and also on some US Domestic flights.
 Please carefully check the Airlines website regarding the applicable baggage charges, allowances and restrictions before you travel, as fees are payable at the time of check-in and they are subject to change.

 The majority of airlines require at least 48 hours' notice for any special meal requests, including children's and vegetarian meals.
 We strongly recommend that you contact the airline direct, however, such requests cannot be guaranteed.
 Complimentary in-flight catering and non-alcoholic beverages are usually provided on transatlantic flights only.
 The knife and fork symbol on the airline documents is purely an indication that food will be available, it does not signify that a complimentary meal service will be offered.

 Unavoidable last minute changes to scheduled flight times can occur at any time (even after the documents have been issued).
 It is essential that you reconfirm every flight with the relevant airline 24 hours prior to departure.

 We are unable to guarantee any seat requests for specific seating arrangements and it may not be possible to obtain seats together.
 If you have a specific seating requirement or wish to be seated together you must contact the airline direct and you should be aware that some airlines charge a supplement for pre-allocated seating.
 All flights are non-smoking.
-We cannot accept any booking that is conditional upon special requests or seat allocation requests being met.FLIGHTS – SCHEDULED AND CHARTER AIRLINES & CODESHARE PARTNERS
+We cannot accept any booking that is conditional upon special requests or seat allocation requests being met.

-Air transportation is by scheduled service of IATA member airlines and certain charter carriers.
+Air transportation is by scheduled service of IATA (International Air Transport Association) member airlines and certain charter carriers.
 All details are correct at time of going to press and are liable to change at any time.
 Our confirmation invoice will detail the airline operator, origin/destination airports and provisional timings of reserved flights.
 Information on aircraft type, flight routings and timings of designated flights provided at time of booking is subject to change.
 Changes to the schedule or flight time will be advised on your final Travel Documents but it is possible that further changes can occur.
 It is essential that you reconfirm every flight with the relevant airline 24 hours prior to departure.
 We/airlines reserve the right to substitute alternative aircraft and/or airlines at any time.
 Scheduled and Charter flight timings and days of operation are subject to change.
 We will advise you of any significant change as soon as we are informed by the airline or main charterer.

 Any change in the identity of the carrier(s), flight timings and/or aircraft type will not entitle you to cancel or change to other arrangements without paying our normal charges.